 What you will learn from Compressor Overheating Troubleshooting article:

-5) lots of related links to help you learn
+- lots of related links to help you learn.

 We have many other related articles.
 Please use the search feature to the right to help you find other related articles.

 The check for excessively high temperatures is to take a discharge temperature on the discharge line at least 6 inches from where it leaves the compressor.
-Temperatures over 300° Fahrenheit inside the discharge port of the compressor means there is a serious problem that needs to be addressed.
+Temperatures over 300° Fahrenheit inside the discharge port of the compressor means there is a serious problem.

 What are the causes of compressor overheating and how to fix it:

 - High Head Pressure - This can be caused by dirty condenser coils, a bad condenser fan motor, a recirculation of air back into the coils, improper rotation of the condenser fan, non-condensibles (air, nitrogen or other gas), and an overcharge of the refrigeration system.

 Another thing found that can cause this is an extra heat source near the condenser such as a dryer vent which can introduce extra heat into the system.
 I have a customer who called me for a bid to install a new system.
 The customer received 3 different bids from 3 different contractors.
 My competition got the contract and installed the new split system air conditioner.
 The next summer I got a call from that same customer asking me to check out their air conditioner.
 It seems my competitor had installed the condenser under a deck and near many bushes.